-Electric heat pumps are a professional solution for heating and cooling large buildings such as industrial facilities, schools, sports facilities, offices and hotels.
-Depending on the requirements, professional multi-split systems or VRF systems can be used.
+The electric heat pumps are the professional solution for heating and cooling large buildings such as industrial halls, sports facilities, schools, nurseries, office and hotel buildings.

 Schwank Products and Solutions

 Electric heat pumps for heating and cooling

 Air-to-air heat pumps are a flexible solution to heat industrial halls and buildings cost effectively and efficiently.
 Air-to-air heat pumps can also work as an air conditioning system.
 By reversing the thermodynamic process in the heat pump, it can extract heat from the building and thus cool it.
 Inverter-controlled heat pump systems can be mounted de centrally on the building envelope or on the roof.
 Connected by means of refrigerant pipes, an indoor unit takes over the distribution of the warm or cold air.
 Thus, the installation distances remain short, the heat/cold loss is low and the hot/cold air can be introduced in a targeted manner.

 Air-water heat pumps

 Flexible and economical in new construction and refurbishment